zephyrproject-rtos/zephyr/doc/services/tracing/index.rst

 To enable tracing support with `SEGGER SystemView`_ add the configuration option :kconfig:option:`CONFIG_SEGGER_SYSTEMVIEW` to your project configuration file and set it to *y*.
-For example, this can be added to the :ref:`synchronization_sample` to visualize fast switching between threads.
+For example, this can be added to the :zephyr:code-sample:`synchronization` sample to visualize fast switching between threads.
 SystemView can also be used for post-mortem tracing, which can be enabled with `CONFIG_SEGGER_SYSVIEW_POST_MORTEM_MODE`.
 In this mode, a debugger can be attached after the system has crashed using ``west attach`` after which the